 These videos also are available in TRAIN (Course ID 1088642) for those seeking contact hours for nursing continuing education units.

 Charles Johnson, IV is a graduate of Florida A&M University.
-The Atlanta native has devoted his entire career to entrepreneurism and philanthropy.
 After the sudden death of his wife Kira from complications following a routine scheduled C-section, Johnson made it his life mission to launch the 4Kira4Moms Foundation, a nonprofit committed to reducing maternal mortality and raising awareness of the maternal death crisis in the United States.

 Baptist Health Lagrange - Maternal Sepsis Initiative